 And returned in sorrow to find their boy;

-After three days, He was in temple found;
+After three days,

 Their tears, then turned to joy...

-He was conversing with the teachers wise,
+Conversing with the teachers wise,

-Who marveled at Him, before their eyes.
+Who marveled at Him,

 Even though His parents felt sad,

-In staying back He did naught bad:
+In staying back He

-But rather the tasks of heavenly Father!
+But rather the task of heavenly Father!